EOSIO/welcome/docs/80_tutorials/10_bios-boot-sequence.md

 The information in this section walk you through the preparatory steps for the following:

-* Setting up your `eos` environment
+* Setting up your `EOSIO` environment
-* Starting your genesis `eos` node
+* Starting your genesis `EOSIO` node
-* Setting up additional, interconnected eos nodes with connectivity to the genesis node
+* Setting up additional, interconnected EOSIO nodes with connectivity to the genesis node

-After performing these steps, you will have a fully functional **eos blockchain** running locally.
+After performing these steps, you will have a fully functional **EOSIO based blockchain** running locally.

 **Python Script**

 Alternatively, if you would like to automate these steps, you can use the [bios-boot-tutorial.py](https://github.com/EOSIO/eos/blob/master/tutorials/bios-boot-tutorial/bios-boot-tutorial.py) python script that implements the preparatory steps.
 However, the script uses different and additional data values.
 See the file `accounts.json` for the producer names and the user account names that the script uses.
-If your goal is to build a fully functional EOS blockchain on your local machine by automation, you can run the `bios-boot-tutorial.py` script directly by following the [README.md](https://github.com/EOSIO/eos/blob/master/tutorials/bios-boot-tutorial/README.md) instructions.
+If your goal is to build a fully functional EOSIO blockchain on your local machine by automation, you can run the `bios-boot-tutorial.py` script directly by following the [README.md](https://github.com/EOSIO/eos/blob/master/tutorials/bios-boot-tutorial/README.md) instructions.

 If your goal is to go beyond and understand what the script is doing, you can follow this tutorial which will get you through the same steps explaining also along the way each step needed to go through.